 When is the deadline?

-We encourage applicants to apply by our February 15 priority deadline using the Need Access form at www.needaccess.com.
-All funds are available on a first come, first served basis.
+We encourage applicants to apply by our November 15 priority deadline for Spring 2014 admission using the Need Access form at needaccess.com.
 It is possible to apply after the deadline but there may not be availability of funds.
 You are required to apply for need-based funding every year, and your financial need will be re-assessed with each application.

 How much aid is available for the need-based institutional grant?

-Need-based grants range from $1,000 to $5,000.
+Need-based grants are up to $5,000.
 They are awarded in addition to any merit scholarships you may receive, and do not need to be repaid.

 How will I know if I am receiving a merit scholarship, and if I should apply for the need-based grant?